Vajrapani: Patron saint of Shaolin monastery

 Instead of being considered a stand-alone deity, Shaolin believes Vajrapāni to be an emanation of the Bodhisattva Guanyin.
 The Chinese scholar A'De noted this was because the Lotus Sutra says Guanyin takes on the visage of whatever being that would best help pervade the dharma.
 The exact Lotus Sutra passage reads: "To those who can be conveyed to deliverance by the body of the spirit who grasps the vajra (Vajrapāni) he preaches Dharma by displaying the body of the spirit who grasps the vajra."

 He was historically worshiped as the progenitor of their famous staff method by the monks themselves.
 A stele erected by Shaolin abbot Wenzai in 1517 shows the deity's vajra-club had by then been changed to a gun staff, which originally "served as the emblem of the monk".
 Vajrapāni's yaksha-like Narayana form was eventually equated with one of the four staff-wielding "Kinnara Kings" from the Lotus Sutra in 1575.
 His name was thus changed from Narayana to "Kinnara King".
 One of the many versions of a certain tale regarding his creation of the staff method takes place during the Yuan-era Red Turban Rebellion.
 Bandits lay siege to the monastery, but it is saved by a lowly kitchen worker wielding a long fire poker as a makeshift staff.
 He leaps into the oven and emerges as a monstrous giant big enough to stand astride both Mount Song and the imperial fort atop Mount Shaoshi (which are five miles apart).
 The bandits flee when they behold this staff-wielding titan.
 The Shaolin monks later realize that the kitchen worker was none other than the Kinnara King in disguise.
 Shahar notes the part of the kitchen worker might have been based on the actual life of the monk Huineng (638–713).
 In addition, he suggests the mythical elements of the tale were based on the fictional adventures of Sun Wukong from the Chinese epic Journey to the West.
 He compares the worker's transformation in the stove with Sun's time in Laozi's crucible, their use of the staff, and the fact that Sun and his weapon can both grow to gigantic proportions.

 Statues and paintings of kinnaras were commissioned in various halls throughout Shaolin in honor of his defeat of the Red Turban army.
 A wicker statue woven by the monks and featured in the center of the "Kinnara Hall" was mentioned in Cheng Zongyou's seventeenth century training manual Shaolin Staff Method.
 However, a century later, it was claimed that the Kinnara King had himself woven the statue.
-It was destroyed when the monastery was set aflame by the KMT General Shi Yousan in 1928.
+It was destroyed when the monastery was set aflame by the Kuomintang General Shi Yousan in 1928.
 A "rejuvenated religious cult" arose around kinnaras in the late twentieth century.
 Shaolin re-erected the shrine to him in 1984 and improved it in 2004.